-Innovation Fellows Program
+About the Fellows Program

-The Medical Devices Center's Innovation Fellows Program is a full immersion educational and product development program for medical device creation.
+The Earl E. Bakken Medical Devices Center Innovation Fellows Program is a full immersion educational and product development program for medical device creation.

 After collecting unmet clinical needs, they will define the problem from all angles, using clinical literature as a guide.
-The Fellows will also work with UMN faculty collaborators from both engineering and medicine and interface with University technology transfer and licensing groups.
+The Innovation Fellows will also work with UMN faculty collaborators from both engineering and medicine and interface with University technology transfer and licensing groups.
 They will innovate around unmet clinical needs for the duration of the fellowship.
 This includes multiple sets of prototyping cycles and bench top testing.

 Please direct questions regarding the Innovation Fellows Program to firstname.lastname@example.org